Frequently Asked Questions

 - Engagement and understanding: Taking a more active role also allows you to interact with students from a variety of different backgrounds and this can result in strong, long-lasting friendships.
 You'll work with a diverse range of people, including academics, university senior management, university staff, union staff, the wider community and importantly, the eclectic make-up of students.

-How do I nominate myself for a role?
+How do I apply for a role?

 -